 How to Apply

 Juniors and Seniors interested in applying for a fellowship will apply directly to the organization where they would like to work.
 Applications will be accepted on a rolling basis – so get started!
+The final deadline for applications is September 8th by noon.
 Students are encouraged to get in contact with participating organizations to learn more about the position and application process.

 Staff at the organization will receive and review resumes, interview candidates, and select their candidate.
 Once notified, Whitman will extend the fellowship invitation to the top candidates.

-Start date: Mandatory orientation will be held Monday September 16th at 4pm.
+Start date: Mandatory orientation will be held Monday September 15th starting at 4:00pm in Reid 110 for students.
+Community partners will join the group of Fellow students at 4:30 in Reid Ballroom.
 Work at respective organizations will begin following orientation.

-End date: Whitman classes for the academic year ’13 – ’14 end May 13th and it is expected that fellows will conclude their projects a week or two before that.
+End date: Whitman classes for the academic year ’14 – ’15 end mid May and it is expected that fellows will conclude their projects a week or two before that.